-The penaeid shrimp fishery in the region has a strong impact on target and bycatch populations, as well as the ecosystem as a whole.
+The penaeidpenaeid shrimp fishery in the region has a strong impact on target and bycatch populations, as well as the ecosystem as a whole.
 The commercial gulf shrimp fishery mainly operates farther offshore than the domain of our model, leading to relatively low values of fishing mortality within the model domain on both shrimp and the suite of species associated with the fishery’s high bycatch rates, as compared to stock assessment estimates (Hart 2017; Hart 2018).
 However, small-scale shrimp trawling is ubiquitous in Barataria Bay, and such operations are notoriously hard to track.
-Thus, we consider our fishing mortality values, and as a result the perceived impact of fishing on functional groups heavily impacted by shrimp trawling (penaeidspenaeid, small sciaenids, menhaden) to be lower bounds.
+Thus, we consider our fishing mortality values, and as a result, the perceived impact of fishing on functional groups heavily impacted by shrimp trawling (penaeidpenaeidpenaeids, small sciaenidsciaenids, menhaden) to be lower bounds.
 Indeed, an empirical study that focused on shrimp over a broader geographic range also concluded that the cessation of fishing was a key component to the resilience of the populations (van der Ham and de Mutsert 2014).
 The shrimp fishery also impacts species in the ecosystem beyond shrimp and bycatch targets.
 Trawling modifies the local habitat by stirring up benthos, and thus species inhabiting the benthos may have benefited from fishery closures (Wells et al. 2008).
-These impacts may have indirectly impacted our focal functional groups, particularly benthic oriented groups like small sciaenids blue crabs, and shrimp themselves.
+These impacts may have indirectly impacted our focal functional groups, particularly benthic-oriented groups like small sciaenidsciaenids, blue crabs, and shrimp themselves.
 On the other hand, other species, especially seabirds and scavengers, benefit from the high concentration of discards around boats, and these species may have lost a consumption pathway while fishing was paused (Ramsay et al. 1997; Jodice et al. 2011).
 Of particular note for our study, the lost consumption pathway could have exacerbated the increase in both pelican and diving bird mortality.

-In our model, dolphins exerted the strongest top-down control on small sciaenids, and the decrease in survival and reproduction of dolphins may have played a role in the resilience of small sciaenids.
+In our model, dolphins exerted the strongest top-down control on small sciaenidsciaenids, and the decrease in survival and reproduction of dolphins may have played a role in the resilience of small sciaenidsciaenids.
 These fish were the most common prey item in dolphin stomachs recovered following the oil spill, making up over one-third of all items (Bowen-Stevens et al. 2021).
-In our model, small sciaenids made up over two-thirds of dolphin diet by mass.
+In our model, small sciaenidsciaenids made up over two-thirds of dolphin diet by mass.
 The Barataria Bay dolphin population experienced a range of physiological impacts from the oil spill, many of which went on for years (Schwacke et al. 2013).
 Some evidence even points to either continued exposure or cross-generational impacts of maternal exposure on dolphins born after the oil spill (De Guise et al. 2021).
 Unfortunately, estimating the total loss of predatory biomass is hampered by the resolution of surveys and a lack of direct measurements of the mortality processes.
 Thus, any attempts to do so likely underestimate the total.
 This is because indirect effects that may decrease lifespans and reproductive potential are difficult to quantify, but impart considerable pressures on individuals and populations (Peterson et al. 2003).
 For this reason, we did not rely on actual estimates of dolphin (or seabird) mortality, but instead looked at sensitivity to decreases in predator population productivity.
-Our results indicate that any significant dolphin mortality event may have impacted small sciaenid populations, dolphins’ principal prey resource.
+Our results indicate that any significant dolphin mortality event may have impacted small sciaenidsciaenid populations, dolphins’ principal prey resource.